oj713/brickman-walkthrough/README.md

   # monthly variables are returned as a list with 12 values - must extract correct month
   mutate_at(VARS[!VARS == "Bathy_depth"], ~.x[[MONTH]]) |>
   ungroup() |>
+  # converting month to a factor
-  # to treat month as a continuous variable, remove this line
+  # remove this line to treat month as continuous ~ requires changes to get_predictions()
   mutate(MONTH = as.factor(MONTH))

 # input dataset for model